dvdhrm/dvdhrm.github.io/_posts/2021-04-14-locating-dbus-resource-leaks.md

 hidden: true
 ---

-With _dbus-broker_ we have introduced the resource-accounting from the _bus1_ technology into the D-Bus world.
+With _dbus-broker_ we have introduced the resource-accounting of _bus1_ into the D-Bus world.
 We believe it greatly improves and strengthens the resource distribution of the D-Bus messages bus, and we have already found a handful of resource leaks that way.
 However, it can be a daunting task to solve resource exhaustion bugs, so I decided to describe the steps we took to resolve a recent resource-leak in the openQA package.

-A few days ago, Adam Williamson approached me [1] with a bug in the openQA package, where he saw the log stream filled with messages like:
+A few days ago, Adam Williamson approached me [^1] with a bug in the openQA package, where he saw the log stream filled with messages like:

     dbus-broker[<pid>]: Peer :1.<id> is being disconnected as it does not have the resources to receive a reply or unicast signal it expects.